Register today to receive an email notification when the chairman updates this web page with the latest BOCC Update.

-As a resident of Johnson County and Overland Park for more than four decades, it is my honor to serve as your elected Chairman of the Johnson County Board of Commissioners for a second term after serving as Fourth District Commissioner for four years.
+As a resident of Johnson County and Overland Park for more than five decades, it is my honor to serve as your elected chairman of the Johnson County Board of Commissioners for a third term after serving as 4th District commissioner for four years.

 - Council of Mayors

 - Mid-America Regional Council (MARC) Board

 - MARC - Budget & Personnel Committee

 - Enterprise Center of Johnson County (ECJC)

 Under the auspices of the Home Rule Charter, the chairman is elected by popular ballot to a four-year term of office, thereby assuming the position of highest authority in Johnson County Government as its chief elected official.

 As the chief elected official, the chairman represents the entire community.
 Functioning in a capacity similar to that of a city mayor, the chairman is thus responsible for ensuring that all laws, policies and regulations applicable to the operation of Johnson County Government are faithfully enforced and for providing leadership in the development of a future vision for the Johnson County community.
 The chairman serves as a focal point for the articulation and resolution of important community issues and he communicates the community's priorities at local, regional, state and national levels.